Creole typology is analytic typology

 - 2.2Bare Nouns

 - 3.Creole features

 - 4.Additional features that Creoles and analytic languages share

 - 4.2Utterance particles

 Cited by 1 other publications

-This list is based on CrossRef data as of 19 august 2021.
+This list is based on CrossRef data as of 20 january 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
 Any errors therein should be reported to them.